How Can a Nonprofit Organization Get a Line of Credit

 What Nonprofit Organizations Can Learn from For Profit Businesses

-Since nonprofits have a mission to help others without making a profit, many of these organizations separate themselves from big businesses, believing they have nothing in common.
+Since nonprofits have a mission to help others without making a profit, many of these organizations separate themselves from big businesses.
+They do this because they believe they have nothing in common.
 However, there are several aspects of for profit businesses that can be advantageous for not for profit companies.

 For one thing, not for profit organizations should focus more on management.
 To many, the word management conjures up images of commercialism and productivity indicators.
 On the contrary, management helps an organization stay on task with disciplined organization and making sure objectives are met.
 A great mission and good intentions are no substitute for leadership, accountability and results.